ngfagora/ngfagora.github.io/program.md

 		He is a fellow of the American Physical Society and the American Association for the Advancement of Science.
 	</p>
 	<h4>Planetarium Tour</h4>
-	<p>On May 8 (Wed) we will have a chance to visit the Gwanheo Cosmos Hall, a latest addition to SNUARC,
+	<p>On May 8 (Wed) we will have a chance to visit Gwanheo Cosmos Hall, a latest addition to SNUARC,
 		where the vast domed ceiling comes alive with the dazzling display of the night sky.  </p>
 	<h4>Detailed Program / Talk Schedule</h4>
 	<p>To be fully finalized and announced in late-March, 2024. </p>